sketchplugins/plugin-directory/README.md

 - [Align artboards and symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
 - [Select All Slices](https://github.com/chibatching/select_all_slices), by Takao Chiba: Sketch app plugin to select all slices in current page.
 - [Get Margins](https://github.com/peterwooley/get-margins), by Peter Wooley: Gets the margins between an inner and outer layer and then copies the results to the clipboard as CSS.
-- [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Select Child Layers](https://github.com/jshuaf/select-children), by Joshua Fang: A sketch plugin to select all the child layers of a group.
 - [Swap Elements](https://github.com/interacthings/swap-elements), by interacthings: Sketch plugin to swap positions of two elements.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C